 On May 1, 2008, the Board of Directors granted to Messrs.
 Levin and Hernreich options to purchase 300,000 and 240,000 shares of our common stock, respectively.
 The exercise price of these options was \$4.54 per share, the closing price of our stock on the date of grant.
 The grant date fair value of the awards was \$483,000 and \$386,400, respectively.
-The options will vest 100% on the third anniversary from the date of grant and will expire on the fourth anniversary from the date of grant.
 Unlike previous stock option grants to our Key Executives, which were directly tied to our previous year's annual stock price performance, these grants to Messrs.
-Levin and Hernreich represent retention awards.
+Levin and Hernreich represented retention awards.
 The Board of Directors believes that the continued leadership of Mr. Levin and Mr. Hernreich is necessary for us to implement and achieve our plans for long-term growth and increased market share.

 On May 6, 2008, the Compensation Committee, in their discretion and in conjunction with the advice of our compensation consultant, voted unanimously to supplement the May 1, 2008 award of the Board, by granting to Messrs.
 Levin and Hernreich additional options to purchase 200,000 and 160,000 shares of our common stock, respectively.
-The Compensation Committee believes that the additional grant was necessary to ensure that the Key Executives have adequate financial incentive to remain with the Company.
+The Compensation Committee believed that the additional grant was necessary to ensure that the Key Executives had adequate financial incentive to remain with the Company.
 The exercise price of these options was \$4.55 per share, the closing price of our stock on the date of grant.
 The grant date fair value of the awards was \$322,000 and \$257,600, respectively.
-The options will vest 100% on the third anniversary from the date of grant and will expire on the fourth anniversary from the date of grant.